verivital/hyst/README.md

 ### HYST USAGE
 ************************************

-Hyst has been tested on Windows 7/8/10 and Linux (Ubuntu) using Java 1.7 and Java 1.8.
+Hyst has been tested on Windows 7/8/10 and Linux (Ubuntu x64) using Java 1.7 and Java 1.8.

 #### GUI USAGE: